 When hiking or backpacking everything you decide to bring with you will be on your back, so having a high quality comfortable backpack is very important.
 For a day hike, your backpack weight won’t exceed more than a few pounds, but when backpacking, your pack can easily reach the 50 pounds mark (you will be carrying enough food and water to last you for a few days, a tent and a sleeping bag, and all the necessary gear to survive in the wilderness).
 Make sure your backpack has enough pockets to allow you to organize your gear and that it is the right size for your body type.

 Pack enough food for the length of your hike.
 You will need to bring one breakfast, one lunch and one dinner for each day of your hike.
 For example, oatmeal for breakfast, a peanut butter sandwich for lunch, and one freeze dried food bag dinner, such as vegetarian chili or pasta primavera.
 Power bars and other snacks are a great source of energy in between meals.
 For more examples, check the ‘Best Hiking and Backpacking foods’ list below.
+I have personally bought the Harmony House combo of dehydrates soups and chill and really loved it.
+We use them for camping too.
+These organic vegan protein bars are also a great choice, tasty and wholesome:

 A long-sleeve synthetic shirt and a fleece will give you two extra layers over your short sleeve synthetic shirt and will allow you to add or shed a layer, without adding much weight to your pack.
 An extra change of clothes—an additional t-shirt, underwear, and a pair of socks—are also important to keep you dry and comfortable.
 Thermals and a rain jacket or a poncho can also come in handy for extreme weather changes.